zsoobhan/prometheus/README.rst

 Status
 ------
-Deployed but without content.
+Up and running with limited content.

 Acknowledgements
 ----------------
 The overall structure has been inspired by tangentlabs/tangent-django-boilerplate.

+The design was inspired by templated.co/plushiness which has been modified to be more responsive.